 Add lemon juice, chili flakes, and fresh coriander leaves for garnish and serve hot.

 Add lentils and stock.
-Set the instant pot to manual on high pressure for 3 – 4 minutes.
-If using brown lentils then set time for 15 minutes.
+Set the instant pot manually on pressure cooker mode (high pressure) for 8 minutes.
+If using brown whole lentils then set the time for 15 minutes.
 It will take 2 - 3 minutes to come to pressure.

 Add coconut cream (or coconut milk) to this lentil soup.
 Add fresh lemon juice.
 Moroccan Lentil Soup is ready now.
 Garnish with some chili flakes and finely chopped cilantro leaves.

 Can I refrigerate the lentil soup?

-Yes you can refrigerate the lentil soup in an air tight container for up to a week.
-But the taste and freshness stays good till 4 – 5 days.
-I normally add little bit of garlic toasted oil to the soup for freshness.
+Yes, you can refrigerate the lentil soup in an air-tight container for up to a week.
+But the taste and freshness stay good for 4 - 5 days.
+I normally add a little bit of garlic-toasted oil to the soup for freshness.